Who will be in India’s ICC Cricket World Cup team?

 India fans demand a lot from their side, and will expect them to perform when their tournament gets underway on 8 October against Australia at Chennai.

-While some countries have yet to confirm their squad lists for the tournament, India were among the earliest to confirm their 15-strong squad for the tournament.
+While some countries have yet to confirm their squad lists for the tournament, India were among the earliest to confirm their 15-strong squad for the tournament, but they could still make changes as the ICC’s final deadline is not until September 28.

 Rohit Sharma will lead the side for the first time in an ODI World Cup, having taken over the white-ball captaincy from Virat Kohli in December 2021.